plabayo/rama/docs/book/src/intro/service_stack.md

 </div>

 What might not be clear on the graph, but what is important to understand, is that a response can be produced at any layer of such a service stack.
-While in the happy path it is produced by a leaf service, it is certainly not the case.
+While ideally it is produced by a leaf service, there will be scenarios where this is not the case.

+In the case of the example above it will be the `Timeout` layer `Service` to return an `Error` early in case the inner `Service::serve` call takes longer then expanded as defined by its `Duration` property.